ricardoi/virDB/README.md

 # vinaDB - Virome Network Analysis DataBase

 A program to retrieve the Reference Sequence datasets for plant, insect and fungal viruses. \
-Keep in mind this is a beta version, bugs are expected. \
-Scritp tested only in Mac and Linux OS.
+Keep in mind this is a beta version, bugs are expected.
+Program tested only in Mac and Linux OS.

 ------